-- 1. Student notifies Graduate Program Director (via webform) of intent to take Qualifying Exam and submits published paper no later than 4:30 PM on the day grades are due for the prior semester (Fall 2024 Aug.
-6) - 2.
-Advisor will invite 3 committee members (The Qualifying Exam Committee) - 3.
+- 1. Student notifies Graduate Program Director (via webform) of intent to take Qualifying Exam and submits published paper (see Deliverables below)) no later than 4:30 PM on the day grades are due for the prior semester (For Fall 2025 due date is May 6, 2025) - 2.
 The oral presentations will all be scheduled together mid-way through the semester (exact date TBA).